A Characterization for Decidable Separability by Piecewise Testable Languages: Preliminaries and Main Results

-\segment{Downward Closure Problem.} For a language $L\subseteq A^*$, its \emph{downward closure $\Dclosure{L}$} is defined as the set of all \subwords of words in $L$, that is, It is well-known that the downward closure of any language $L$ is regular \citep{Haines1969}.
-This is a direct consequence of Higman's Lemma~\citep{Higman_1952}, which states that $\preceq$ is a well quasi ordering on~$A^*$, that is, that any infinite sequence of words admits an infinite $\preceq$-increasing subsequence.
+For a language $L\subseteq A^*$, its \emph{downward closure $\Dclosure{L}$} is defined as the set of all \subwords of words in $L$, that is, We say that $L$ is downward closed if $L=\Dclosure{L}$.
+It is well-known that the downward closure of any language $L$ is regular \citep{Haines1969}.
+This is a direct consequence of Higman's Lemma~\citep{Higman_1952}, which states that $\preceq$ is a well quasi ordering\footnote{Actually, the relation $\preceq$ that we defined over $A^{*}$ is even a well \emph{ordering}.} (WQO) on~$A^*$, \emph{i.e.}, that any infinite sequence of words admits an infinite $\preceq$-increasing subsequence.
 Indeed, the complement of a downward closure is closed under $A$-upward closure.
-It follows from Higman's Lemma that it has a finite number of $\preceq$-minimal elements, and that it is actually a finite union of piece languages.
+It follows from Higman's Lemma that this complement has a finite number of $\preceq$-minimal elements and is therefore a finite union of piece languages.

-Downward closed languages play an important role in the theory of lossy channel systems~\citep{Finkel_Wsts87,LossyAJ96,wsts01}, which feature a communication channel where messages can be dropped arbitrarily.
-These have been investigated extensively, because the WQO property of the subword relation yields decidability results that fail in the non-lossy case (however, the complexity of such decidable problems may be huge \citep{lossy_nonprim,ShSchpower13}).
+Downward closed languages play an important role in the theory of lossy channel systems~\citep{Finkel_Wsts87,LossyAJ96,wsts01}, which feature communication channels where messages can be dropped arbitrarily.
+These have been investigated extensively, because the WQO property of the subword relation yields decidability results that fail in the non-lossy case.
+However, the complexity of such decidable problems may be huge \citep{lossy_nonprim,ShSchpower13}.

 Moreover, the downward closure is a useful abstraction of languages: Suppose a language $L$ describes the set of action sequences of a system modeled, for example, by a vector addition system or a pushdown automaton.
 If this system is observed via a lossy channel, then $\Dclosure{L}$ is the set of sequences seen by the observer~\citep{HabermehlMeyerWimmel2010}.
 Furthermore, computing a regular representation of $\Dclosure{L}$ for a given language $L$ is in many situations sufficient for safety verification of parametrized asynchronous shared-memory systems~\citep{LaTorreMuschollWalukiewicz2015}.